Exception and error resolution

 Note: When replacing a file, the metadata associated with the new file overwrites any metadata associated with the original file.
 For example, if the original file's author is Steve Bruhle and the replacement file's author is Dave Crews, the metadata in Relativity displays Dave Crews.

-For more information on replacement considerations, see Single Download / Replace.
+For more information on replacement considerations, see Single Download/Replace.

-Resolving a password-protected file error
+Resolving a password-protected file exception

 To add a password to the bank, perform the following steps: